esphome/esphome-docs/components/climate/haier.rst

 The `haier` climate platform creates a Haier climate device.
 The component can be used as a replacement of a Haier proprietary WiFi modules such as KZW-W001 and KZW-W002.

+This component requires a :ref:`uart` to be setup.

 .. code-block:: yaml

     logger: